odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

        $ docker stack deploy -c docker-compose.yml -c docker-compose-https.yml syncldap

-    If there is a failure during docker stack deploy process, try :ref:`take the docker stack down <sync-endpoint-stopping>` first and bring it back up again with the previous same :code:`docker stack deploy` command.
+    If there is a failure during the docker stack deploy process, try :ref:`take the docker stack down <sync-endpoint-stopping>` first and bring it back up again with the previous same :code:`docker stack deploy` command.

   14. The server takes about 30s to start, then it will be running at http://127.0.0.1.
   15. See the :ref:`LDAP section <sync-endpoint-ldap>` for instructions on configuring users and groups.